Is your resume a success story? Have you included job information in a way that makes your job history shine?

-Even employers who do not know what they are looking for are going to get more excited when they read a resume that reads like a success story than a job spec.
+Even employers who do not know what they are looking for are going to get more excited when they read a resume that reads like a success story.
 Most people use bullet points in their resume.
 A way to make the bullet points count is to list the things that you did to make things better, not simply list the things you did.
 For example, instead of saying things like managed seven-person sales team, you might consider saying things like lead a seven-person sales team to double-digit growth in a declining market.

 A staffing executive from a major CPG beverage company once said to me that his company is looking for people who are going to make the castle larger and not someone who just wants to hold the keys.
-When you are writing your resume or in an interview or on any other occasion that requires self-reference, a few facts about your success weaved into your list of experiences will not hurt.
+When you are writing your resume or in an interview or on any other occasion that requires self-reference, list facts of your success.

 The resume is summary of a person’s skills and accomplishments.
-However, people do not use their own name in a resume except for the contact information at the top of the resume or in perhaps in the form of a quotation.
+Your name goes at the top.
+However, people do not use their own name in the body of resume.
 As a grammarian might say, one does not refer to oneself in the third person.

 Stating an objective or a giving a summary at the beginning of the resume is common practice.
 However, if a person is trying to keep the resume from getting too long, the objective and summary are frequently left off the resume.
 Generally speaking, your resume has the objective of getting you interviews with an employer who sees a match between your skills and the employer’s needs and is simply a summary of your skills and experience.
 Therefore, this part of the resume is kind of redundant.